Papsy-ops/yolo/explanation.md

 * Examining container logs using `docker logs <container_name>` to identify errors (e.g., `docker logs yolo-backend`).
 * Gaining shell access to running containers using `docker exec -it <container_name> /bin/sh` to inspect their internal state and configurations.
 * Troubleshooting the persistent "read-only directory" issue with the `papetua/mongo:v2.0.0` image by experimenting with different user configurations and ultimately resorting to running the container with authentication disabled as a temporary workaround.
-* Resolving a temporary issue encountered with `git push`.

 ### 7. Docker Image Tag Naming Standards